-All AWS funding requests must be submitted through the appropriate water management district, regardless of whether the District is contributing funds.
+Funding requests for the AWS grant should, to the extent possible, be submitted through the appropriate water management district, regardless of whether the District is contributing funds.
 Projects should predominately be those with a local sponsor and have been previously evaluated by the District's staff and Governing Board through the regional water supply planning or similar processes.
 All cooperating entities must be able to receive federal and state funds, reimbursements, and be able to comply with all federal and state regulations as necessary.
 A District may elect to submit District-sponsored projects for funding consideration, so long as the District's Governing Board considers such projects alongside other submitted projects.

 The Districts shall submit their approved AWS project list to the Department annually in May.
-Each individual project must be numerically ranked separately to develop a prioritized list (do not use alpha characters within the rankings).
+Each individual project must be numerically ranked separately to develop a prioritized list (do not use alphanumeric characters within the rankings).
+The lists must include all projects submitted to the Districts for consideration for AWS funding, regardless of whether the project was selected or recommended for funding by the District.
 The Department will review each District's prioritized project list and will contact the Districts if any additional information is needed.